-- basic knowledge of the sources, theoretical perspectives and key drivers of India's foreignpolicy. analyse the opportunities and challenges India faces in securing its interests as an emerging global - power. - an insight about India's position in changing global power equations particularly its bilateral ties with powerful nations like the US and Russia along with India's largest neighbour, China. - an enhanced understanding of India's sub-regional, regional, and global issues of concern. - grasp of India's negotiation strategies in dealing with global trade, environment, and security regimes. - recognise the ways in which India deploys its soft power in the world.
+- Basic knowledge of the sources, theoretical perspectives and critical drivers of India's foreign policy. - Analyse the opportunities and challenges India faces in securing its interests as an emerging global power. - An insight into India's position in changing global power equations, particularly its bilateral ties with powerful nations like the US and Russia, along with India's largest neighbour, China. - an enhanced understanding of India's sub-regional, regional, and global issues of concern. - Grasp of India's negotiation strategies for global trade, environment, and security regimes. - Recognise how India deploys its soft power in the world.